 The American Robin is one of the most common birds in North America.
 Robins are the most recognizable backyard birds.
 Their native range covers much of North America, from Canada down to Mexico.
 They winter in the southern areas of their range.
 This migratory songbird has an estimated population of over 320 million birds.
 Robins are early to rise, making them one of the earliest songbirds you hear in the morning.
-The American Robin is named after the European Robin, which looks similar.
+This bird is named after the European Robin, which looks similar.
 However, they are not related.

 Robins are commonly found in woodlands forests, gardens, and suburban backyards.